We Are People in Recovery:

 Sharing Resource Information

-If you are even asked to provide a list of treatment resources, refer them to your local AinR coordinator.
+If you are ever asked to provide a list of treatment resources, refer them to your local AinR coordinator.

 • Videos/photographs for AinR Facebook posting are permitted after receiving verbal permission from school staff and members, on the day.
 NO STUDENTS ARE TO BE PHOTOGRAPHED OR VIDEOTAPED (as per confidentiality laws).
 Be mindful to get permission from members too.

-• All members will refrain from publicizing AinR student events, photos or videos on their own personal Social Media pages, but can post public community based events/announcements as created on AinR social media pages.
+• All members will refrain from publicizing AinR student events, photos or videos on their own personal Social Media pages, but can share public community based events/announcements as created on AinR social media pages.
 Refrain from any personal/professional publicity at the level of press.
 Community based presentations are hosted by town organizations and we refer to their publicizing preferences.